This is the Average Age of Marriage in the U.S.

 There is a new factor that is starting to come into play—that is the slightly larger Gen Z cohort (born between 1997 and 2004) entering the marriage market as the eldest members turned 25 in 2022.
 It's too early to say whether this cohort will significantly alter the average age of getting married in the U.S—on average, couples are continuing to marry in their early thirties according to our study.

-"We're realizing that the brain doesn't fully develop until people are around 25, which is very different from how people used to think about adulthood, which was 18 or college age," says psychologist Dr. Lara Friedrich.
+"We're realizing that the brain doesn't fully develop until people are around 25 years of age, which is very different from how people used to think about adulthood, which was 18 or college age," says New York-based clinical psychologist Dr. Lara Friedrich.
 "People are taking longer to find themselves, which is a good thing.
 By the time people are getting married, they have a better sense of who they really are, meaning they're more secure in their career and their sense of self the older they get.
 And that helps them make good decisions with their life partner."

 "Even micro-regional influence counts," says Dr. Friedrich, who also attributes education level and socioeconomics as top factors that play into the overall formula of marriage age.
 "And if you work with clients who are religious, there might be the possibility of lower averages in the age of marriage."
 See how it breaks down per region below.

-Finally, couples based in certain states across the U.S. will skew based on locale, depending on towns and proximity to close friend groups.
+According to our 2022 Real Weddings Study data, couples based in certain states across the U.S. will skew based on locale, depending on towns and proximity to close friend groups.
 "There's research on this that people are very influenced by their peers," says Dr. Friedrich.
 "There's a very real peer effect where people see their friends and inner circle getting married and that can cause more pressure.
-People's influence on each other and their social circles can be very strong.”
-See the state-by-state breakdown below.
+People's influence on each other and their social circles can be very strong."

 D.C.
 (Metro DC, Maryland, Northern Virginia), 33